Stalemate and checkmate; both these topics might confuse you if you don’t understand them properly.

-Stalemate is regarded as a draw since the early 19th century.
+Stalemate has been regarded as a draw since the early 19th century.
 But do you know that it was considered an inferior win!
-In middle English ‘stale’ meant imitation.
+In Middle English, ‘stale’ meant imitation.
 So stalemate meant imitation mate!

 Moreover, previously chess players used to think that allowing a game to reach a stalemate was dishonorable.